FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Tildesley, Tyldesley, Tildeslie, Tyldeslie, Tildsley and many more.

-More information is included under the topic Early Tyldeslie Notables in all our PDF Extended History products.
+More information is included under the topic Early Tyldeslie Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Joseph Tildsley who settled in Philadelphia, Pennsylvania in 1858; and James Tyldsley, who arrived in Michigan in 1888.